-Updated Jan 2nd 2014.
+Updated.
 The UK has again found itself partially submerged with high tides, gale force winds and extensive flooding in many parts of England, Wales and Scotland.
-We republished this article as it contains some very important advice that you should follow if your home is at risk, or has already been flooded.

 If you are unlucky enough to live in one of the areas hit by the latest bout of flooding and bad weather, we would like to suggest a few straight forward steps you can take to minimise damage to your home or commercial building before the floodwaters invade your property and also there are some suggestions to intensify and speed up repairs once the flood waters start to recede.

 With the increasing occurrence of bad weather of late, some insurance companies have issued handy information as to how not only you can prevent the water coming in, but if it DOES enter the building, further suggestions are offered as to what to do in that eventuality.

 Fingers crossed it doesn’t happen to you, but just in case, here is some handy info.
 (If you think you ARE at risk of flooding, please feel free to print this off, for personal non commercial use only)